 - No support for newer platforms relative to Operating System, Database and Microsoft Office releases.
 You will be limited as to what can be leveraged for non-mainstream supported BPC versions.

 The great news is that BPC version 10.1 has been out for several years and delivers amazing enhancements over BPC 7.5, namely in the evolution away from EVDRE’s.
 This is a “big deal” because EVDREs were required in BPC version 7 to create reports or input schedules.
 This meant that anyone building these items required significant training.
 Now with a BPC upgrade to version 10.1, that training requirement is minimized and any Excel user can be quickly and easily “up trained” to be a BPC user.
-You can read more about the comparison between the two versions here.
 Other enhancements exist but making reports and input worksheets easy for users is BPC 10.1’s most significant upgrade in my opinion.
 Some other key enhancements include:

 - New HTML 5 Web User Interface